hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

 - Existing Conversation or New Conversation
 - Bot involvement in business, and no previous assigned agent
   - **If the bot is present and can handle the query** then the conversation continues
-  - **If the bot breaks and agent-assistance is enabled for business** then the conversation is transferred to default team
+  - **If the bot breaks and human assistance is enabled for business** then the conversation is transferred to default team
-  - **If a bot flow triggers agent-assistance**, then the conversation is assigned to the default team, unless a particular team was specified via the integration function.
+  - **If a bot flow triggers human assistance**, then the conversation is assigned to the default team, unless a particular team was specified via the integration function.
   - **If Bot breaks and agent-assistance is disabled for business** then the Bot break message or the outlier message as defined in business config is sent as a message by the bot
 - Returning user and agent Relation
   - If the agent to whom this user spoke to earlier is currently online, we assign this conversation to the same agent.